legendkong/CoinHiker/README.md

-# CoinHiker
+# StockHiker
-A telegram bot for crypto alerts
+A telegram bot for stock alerts